prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-mopub.md

 Pay attention that due to the expiration, the ad could become invalid with time.
 So it is always useful to check the availability with `interstitialController?.isReady` before displaying it.

+### Migration from the original API

+1. Replace the `InterstitialAdUnit` with `MediationInterstitialAdUnit`.
+5. Follow the instructions to integrate [Interstitial API](#interstitial-api).
+6. Setup the [MoPub Order](rendering-mopub-line-item-setup.html) for rendering.
+You should create a new order with **Network Line Items** instead of the original one.

 ## Rewarded API

 Integration example: